Thanks for purchasing an Atlas Mini Forge. A propane forge designed with convenience, portability, durability and affordability in mind.

 - Expect the bricks to develop fine cracks in them, this is normal and doesn’t affect the forge.

 - When using the forge, light it with a long reach lighter from the rear and slowly turn on the gas at the regulator.
-Check the video on youtube for better lighting instructions.
+Check the video on Youtube for better lighting instructions.

 - Do not tighten the brass cap on the burner.
 It is set to aim the gas down the burner tube.

 - When installing the burner, insert it until the tip is about ¼” from the inside of the forge chamber.
+See the pictures on the back of this sheet.

 - Check your burner regularly.
 The hose end should be cool to the touch.
 If it isn’t, it’s too far into the forge or could be in the path of hot exhaust from the forge.